 What if all the data you needed to make strategic decisions was right at your fingertips?

-For far too many HR professionals, that scenario is but a dream: only 8% of companies report that they have usable HR data,despite the fact that 71% of companies rate HR analytics as a high priority.
+For far too many HR professionals, that scenario is but a dream: only 8% of companies report that they have usable HR data,despite the fact that 71% of companies rate HR metrics as a high priority.

 With the launch of Namely Analytics, HR teams now have the data they need to make strategic people decisions.
 Our analytics offering was designed to help tackle the challenges so prevalent in growing companies, including how to attract and keep great talent, scale your company culture, and fairly compensate employees.